Privacy Shield Policy – EU and Switzerland

 NightOwl as a Processor on Behalf of Customers

-When NightOwl acts as a processor on behalf of its customers, the policies outlined below apply to all data processing operations concerning personal information that has been transferred from the EU and Switzerland to the United States.
+When NightOwl acts as a processor on behalf of its customers, the policies outlined below apply to all data processing operations concerning personal information that has been transferred from the EU and/or Switzerland to the United States.

 Before starting any processing on behalf of NightOwl’s customers, NightOwl will enter into a processing contract with the EU and Swiss data controller responsible for the personal information pursuant to the applicable EU Member State Data Protection law.